REG 04.25.08 - 15-Passenger Van Use

 Last Revised:

-1. INTRODUCTION:
+1. Introduction

-1.1 The purpose of this regulation is to ensure the safety of everyone using and occupying high occupancy vehicles, reduce the risks, loss, and liability involved in 15-passenger van use, and prevent harm to UNCP property, faculty, staff, students, and the public by reducing the likelihood of accidents.
-This regulation applies to faculty, staff, student employees and contract employees operating any University owned, leased and/or rented 15-passenger vans.
+1.1 The purpose of this regulation is to ensure the safety of everyone using and occupying high occupancy vehicles, reduce the risks, loss, and liability involved in 11 or 15-passenger van use, and prevent harm to UNCP property, faculty, staff, students, and the public by reducing the likelihood of accidents.
+This regulation applies to faculty, staff, student employees and contract employees operating any University owned, leased and/or rented 11 or 15-passenger vans.

 1.2 The National Highway Traffic Safety Administration has issued an advisory stating that 15-passenger vans have a high "rollover" risk when fully loaded.
 Studies have shown that they are three (3) times more likely to rollover when carrying ten (10) or more passengers, or with baggage being stored above seat level; both of which cause the vehicle's center of gravity to be raised, thereby increasing the risk of rollover.
 It has been advised that only experienced drivers be allowed to operate these full-sized vans, especially in other than ideal circumstances.